 The next tab is Raw, which presents tools designed specifically for editing RAW files.
 It allows you to select an algorithm for unpacking raw information.

-Having done some basic image editing = for this thorough RawTherapee review, I still have a rather controversial opinion.
-It does offer an excellent Raw converter to quickly export/import photos, coupled with a preview of some functions.
-Regretfully it lacks some important image editing features.
-If you just need a photo converter – use RawTherapee.
+Having done some basic image editing for this thorough RawTherapee review, I still have a rather controversial opinion.
+It does offer an excellent RAW converter to quickly export/import photos, coupled with a preview of some functions.
+Regrettably, it lacks some important image editing features.
+If you just need a photo converter, use RawTherapee.
 If you prefer moving the TIFF files converted through RawTherapee to another photo editor, use it.
-Unfortunately, it isn’t for deep color correction and photo retouching.
+Unfortunately, this software isn’t for deep color correction and photo retouching.

-In order to make sure whether to use RawTherapee photo editor, I made a small comparison with other equally popular image editing softwares.
+In order for you to decide whether to use the RawTherapee photo editor, I made a small comparison with other equally popular image editing software programs.

 Like RawTherapee, Lightzone is open source and free.
-Both picture editors offer almost identical instruments and functionality, support for Raw files, differing slightly in layout and sectioning.
+Both picture editors offer almost identical instruments and functionality, and support for RAW files, differing slightly in layout and sectioning.
 In my opinion, Lightzone is much easier to use due to the very well-structured interface, somewhat similar to Lightroom.
 So, in the Lightzone vs RawTherapee comparison the latter, with its cluttered interface that can frighten amateur users, already loses.
-It is also worth mentioning that Lightzone has been developed for batch photo post processing, which in some situations saves you time.
+It is also worth mentioning that Lightzone has been developed for batch photo post-processing, which in some situations saves you time.

 RawTherapee and Darktable offer quite similar image editing functionality and features.
 Both picture editors do an excellent job with the RAW file format and have basic color correction tools, allowing access to their code and not asking money for that.
 However, the significant difference of Darktable vs RawTherapee can be seen after editing your first photo.

 RawTherapee is called one of the best free alternatives to Lightroom.
-The operation scheme has a lot of resemblance, for example the ability to connect to other software to complete image editing.
-However, RawTherapee lacks some equally important tools that Lightroom offers: image sorting, simple interface, customizable Lightroom presets, brushes, a guide for new users, studying YouTube tutorials, deep color correction features, etc. RawTherapee has the advantage of being free, but even resembling Lightroom so much it still lacks a lot of functionality today that prevents it from competing with Lightroom.
+The operation scheme has a lot of resemblance, for example, the ability to connect to other software to complete image editing.
+However, RawTherapee lacks some equally important tools that Lightroom offers: image sorting, simple interface, customizable Lightroom presets, brushes, a guide for new users, a multitude of YouTube tutorials, deep color correction features, etc. RawTherapee has the advantage of being free, but even though it resembles Lightroom so much, it still lacks a lot of functionality today that prevents it from competing with Lightroom.

 Hi there, I'm Ann Young - a photographer, photo retoucher and of course, journalist.
 Here on FixThePhoto blog you can find all of my reviews, photography and photo editing tips, pricing guides, and photography experiments.